-The most varied, the most luxurious and the most comfortable vacations are the ones with boat tours.
+The most varied, the most luxurious and the most comfortable vacations are the ones with the boat tours.
 If you want to get acquainted with islands with distinct ecosystems, such as islands with extensive vegetation and fauna, or islands with arid soil and volcanoes, I recommend you to read this article.
-If you are interested in islands or travel, you can also add the world's largest islands to your itinerary.
-Here are the islands that will make you have an unforgettable tour abroad.
+If you are interested in islands or travel, you can also add the largest islands in the world to your itinerary.
+What are the largest islands in the world?
+Here is the list of 8 largest islands that will make you have an unforgettable tour abroad.

 1. Greenland Island, Denmark – 2.130.800 km2

-Greenland is the largest island in the world by its size.
+Greenland maintains the first place among the largest island in the world.
+It is an autonomous region of Denmark.
 It is an autonomous region of Denmark.
 Greenland is also the most significant administrative area.
 The name means "green country" or "green place."
 There are meadows formed in the coastal regions, due to hot West Greenland current from the west-southwest of the island.
 That's why Vikings, who came to the island in the tenth century, named it Greenland.

 Almost 80% of this self-guided island is covered with ice.
 The size of the ice-free area is nearly the same as that of Sweden, but only a small part of it is suitable for cultivation.
 The Greenland population is approximately 60,000.
 Approximately 15,000 people live in the capital Nuuk.